alimcodescalers/G8_testing/docs/functional/openvcloud/ovc_master_hosted/ovc_master_hosted.md

 > Remember: **ovc_master** is the virtual machine in the master cloud space where Cloud Broker Portal is running, and all other OpenvCloud portals

 Following test suites are available:
 - Access Control List API
 - OpenvCloud API
 - End User Portal

+In order to install them you have two options:
+- Install and run them directly on ovc_master, using the `setup_run_tests_local.sh` script, as documented [here](local_setup.md)
+- Install and run them from a remote machine, using the `run_tests_remote.sh` script, as documented [here](remote_setup.md)

 All test suites are auto-documented with Sphinx.
-In order to access the documentation, you need to do the following:
+Do the following to access it:

 - Pull the G8_test repository:
   ```
   git clone https://github.com/0-complexity/G8_testing.git